By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 Mixing Xanax and alcohol is harmful due to their combined effects on the central nervous system.
 Both substances enhance the depressant effects, leading to excessive sedation, drowsiness, and impaired cognitive and motor functions.
-This can increase the risk of accidents, falls, and injuries.
-Furthermore, combining Xanax and alcohol can lead to severe respiratory depression, where breathing becomes shallow or slowed, potentially leading to respiratory failure or death.
+This can increase the risk of accidents, falls, and injuries (see NIH Xanax and alcohol risks study).
+Combining Xanax and alcohol can cause serious breathing problems.
+This can make your breathing slow or shallow.
+It may even lead to respiratory failure or death.

 Long-term consequences of combined Xanax and alcohol use include cardiovascular, gastrointestinal, hepatic, kidney, and neurologic injury and worsening psychiatric conditions.

-The interaction between the two substances also increases the risk of blackouts, memory loss, and impaired judgment.
-Xanax and alcohol can cause liver toxicity individually, and their combination further strains the liver, potentially leading to liver damage.
-It is crucial to avoid mixing Xanax and alcohol to prevent these dangerous outcomes and protect one’s well-being.
+The interaction between Xanax and alcohol also increases the risk of blackouts, memory loss, and impaired judgment.
+Xanax and alcohol can harm the liver on their own.
+When taken together, they can cause even more damage.
+It is very important to avoid mixing Xanax and alcohol.
+This helps prevent dangerous outcomes and keeps you safe.

-Xanax (brand name for alprazolam) and alcohol have distinct mechanisms of action, but both affect the (CNS) central nervous system.
-Xanax belongs to a class of drugs called benzodiazepines, which work by enhancing the effects of a neurotransmitter called gamma-aminobutyric acid (GABA).
+Xanax, which is the brand name for alprazolam, and alcohol work differently.
+However, both impact the central nervous system (CNS).
+Xanax is a type of drug known as a benzodiazepine.
+It works by boosting the effects of a neurotransmitter called GABA.
 GABA is responsible for inhibiting or reducing the activity of nerve cells, resulting in sedative, anxiolytic (anti-anxiety), and muscle-relaxing effects.

 Alcohol, on the other hand, has a multifaceted mechanism of action.
 It affects multiple brain neurotransmitter systems, including GABA, glutamate, dopamine, and serotonin.
 Alcohol enhances the effects of GABA, similar to Xanax, leading to sedation and relaxation.
 It also inhibits the activity of the excitatory neurotransmitter glutamate, resulting in further central nervous system depression.